-We're working in partnership with iwi and hapū at every step of the way through an agreed process.
-This is occurring in parallel with broader community discussions.
-We're also working collaboratively with Post Settlement Governance Entities with regards to river Treaty settlements to ensure our work supports the objectives of the strategies being developed under Te Awa Tupua for the Whanganui River and provided for under Te Waiū-o-Te-Ika for the Whangaehu River.
+We are working closely with iwi and hapū and having discussions at the same time as our wider engagement.
+We are also working with post-settlement entities to ensure our work aligns with strategies being developed under Te Awa Tupua for the Whanganui River and Te Waiū-o-Te-Ika for the Whangaehu River.

 Te Awa Tupua

 The Whanganui River is subject to Te Awa Tupua (Whanganui River Claims Settlement) Act 2017.
 A whole of river strategy, Te Heke Ngahuru, is being developed by Te Kōpuka, a representative strategy development group.
 It is intended that the new Freshwater Regional Plan is a contributor to the achievement of the objectives of Te Heke Ngahuru.